cemac/arc/README.md

 The following variables will be set:

-  * `CEMAC_DIR` : will be set to the location of the CEMAC directory, `/nobackup/cemac`
+  * `CEMAC_DIR` : will be set to the location of the CEMAC directory, `/users/cemac`

-The following variables will be unset:

-  * `MODULE_FLAVOUR_OWNER` : defaults to `root` on ARC4, which causes issues
-    when using custom environment modules.
+  * `CEMAC_SOFTWARE` : will be set to the location of the CEMAC software directory, `/users/cemac/software`

 #### Environment Modules

+All modules will be unloaded (`module purge`), and the `MODULEPATH` variable will be unset, so any centrally provided modules will not be visible.

-The modulefiles within the software/modulefiles will be added to the MODULEPATH.
+The modulefiles within the `${CEMAC_SOFTWARE}/modulefiles` directory will be added to the `MODULEPATH`.

 ### Software Directory